 Summary: what you should do if you sustain a line-of-duty injury

-- Fill out an accurate CD-72 that specifies the negligent condition which caused your injury (since it will be an important piece of evidence, ask an officer for help if you have never filed this document);
+- Fill out an accurate CD-72 that specifies the negligent condition that caused your injury (because it will be an important piece of evidence, ask an officer for help if you have never filed this document);

 - After you document your injury with a doctor or hospital, consult an attorney who has experience handling firefighter cases.

 - The importance of filling out a CD-72 accurately